Harshpatel2910/Art-Gallary-App/README.md

 # Art-Gallary-App
-This database web app for Art Gallary App
+This is web app for Art Gallary database